CristinaRuth/dev-together-workshop-github-basics/docs/source-control-basics/source-control-basics.md

 When the maintainer "accepts" our **PR**, the changes are merged into the remote codebase and the PR is considered complete.

+## Why Branch?
+* Keeps `master` branch stable so un-tested and buggy code doesn't accidentally go into production
+* Prevents bugs/un-tested/code not ready for production from impacting other developers' work
+* Groups related work into a single unit, which makes it easier to understand
+* Allows code experiements that are easy to discard or integrate into production
+* Can capture snapshots of production releases showing what was in a given release
+* Improves confidence that production hotfixes won't break production, even if development has continued since the last release
+* Allows developers to share a unit of work with other developers before it's ready to go to production

 ## Basic Branching Terms
 |                         |                                           |
 | ----------------------- | ----------------------------------------- |